fynv/ScoreDraft/docs/intro_eng.md

 }
 ```

-The first list "Engines" gives a list of names of available engines and the type of engine (is it an instrument or percussion or singing engine?).
+The first list **Engines** gives a list of names of available engines and the type of engine (is it an instrument or percussion or singing engine?).

 The 3 succeeding lists gives names of ready-to-use instrument/percussion/singer initializers and the engines they are based on.
 ScoreDraft creates these initializers automatically at starting time by searching some specific directories for samples/banks based on the starting place of the Python script.